benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

+- OK, enough about me...
-- Let's take a look at this made up product details page (aka PDP)
+- Let's take a look at this product details page (aka PDP) within our made up e-commerce site
   - It's got the title & main product images
   - The price
   - The sizes (which may or may not be out-of-stock)
   - The add-to-cart button (which or may not be enabled)
   - The carousel of related products at the bottom
-  - And the related products
+  - And the header & footer
 - I want us to keep all of this in mind
-  - Because we'll be using it as our example for the code
+  - Because we'll be using this PDP as our example for the code
-- Oh and before we begin,
+- **ONE:** Oh and before we begin,
 - Next.js uses what's called **path-based routing**
-  - Meaning that if we want a page at `/product/acme-hoodie`
+  - Meaning that if we want this product details page at `/product/acme-hoodie`
-  - We'll put our page component at `src/product/`
+  - We'll put the page React component within `src/pages/product/`
 - It also supports **dynamic path-based routing**
   - So if we want to support having multiple pages within `/product`...
-  - we can use `[id]`
+  - we can use `[id]` for the name
-  - And `acme-hoodie` would be one of the ids
+  - And `acme-hoodie` would be one of the ids as well as any other product in our site
 - Without further ado, let's dive in

 =====